 that could prevent them from shining a light in dark places, digging where others don’t, and holding the powerful to account.
 In editorial terms it means the following:

 - not to sell your services for financial reward other than the salary you receive from your employer.

-- not to take money from a person, group or organisation in return for ensuring their story is covered by your news organisation.
+- not to take money from a person, group or organisation in return for ensuring that their story is covered by your news organisation.

 - not to promote a story based on any personal, group, or partisan interests.

 - not to endorse or appear to endorse any organisation, its products, activities or services.

 - not to promote commercial products or services.

 - not to promote your own media organisation.